demmonico/docker-manager/README.md

 cd /var/docker-manager
 ```

-1.2) Remove git dependencies
+1.2) Remove git dependencies (optional step for remote installations)

-Remove `.git` folder and `.gitignore` file to avoid nested git IDE errors. *You could pass this step if you plan to make some pull requests ;)*
+Remove `.git` folder and `.gitignore` file to avoid nested git IDE errors. *You could pass this step if you planning to get updates in the future*

 ```sh
 rm -rf .git && rm -f .gitignore